An accurate measure of the size of dark matter halos using the size of galaxies: Discussion

 \section{Discussion}

-The definition of galaxy size of \citet{Trujillo2020} is physically motivated by the theoretical prediction that the onset of star formation requires specific conditions for the gas to collapse into star-forming clouds \citep{Schaye2004}.
-Accretion of gas into the galaxy, and its subsequent cooling, provides the material for the galaxy to grow both in stellar mass and size through star formation.
-Therefore, the physical edge of a star-forming galaxy can be defined by the extension of its in-situ star formation activity.
-The threshold gas surface density for star formation given by \citet{Schaye2004} can be converted in a stellar surface density that, even if the galaxy stops forming stars, marks the maximum extension of its in-situ stellar mass build up.
+The definition of galaxy size of \citet{Trujillo2020} is physically motivated by the theoretical prediction that the onset of star formation requires specific conditions for the gas to collapse into star forming clouds \citep{Schaye2004}.
+Accretion of gas into the galaxy and its subsequent cooling provide the material for the galaxy to grow both in stellar mass and size through star formation.
+Therefore, the physical edge of a star forming galaxy can be defined by the extension of its in situ star formation activity.
+The threshold gas surface density for star formation given by \citet{Schaye2004} can be converted into a stellar surface density that, even if the galaxy stops forming stars, marks the maximum extension of its in situ stellar mass buildup.

-We have shown in this work that the observed galaxy mass--size relation, as defined by \citet{Trujillo2020}, holds in cosmological, hydrodynamic simulations of the formation of galaxies.
-The remarkable agreement between simulations and observations can be used to infer size and mass of dark matter haloes with accuracy higher than fifty percent.
-The advantage of this definition of size is that the mass--size relation not only has reduced scatter but is also steeper for intermediate mass galaxies when compared to other empirical definitions of size such as $R_{50}$.
+We have shown in this work that the observed galaxy mass--size relation as defined by \citet{Trujillo2020} holds in cosmological hydrodynamic simulations of the formation of galaxies.
+The remarkable agreement between simulations and observations can be used to infer the size and mass of dark matter haloes with an accuracy higher than 50\%.
+The advantage of this definition of size is that the mass--size relation not only has reduced scatter but is also steeper for intermediate mass galaxies when compared to other empirical definitions of size, such as $R_{50}$.
 This is what makes it a powerful (around six times better than $R_{50}$) predictor of galaxy and halo mass.

-We stress here that $R_1$ is only a proxy of the physically motivated definition of size, calibrated for late-type galaxies of mass similar to that of the the Milky Way.
-On the other hand, as shown by \citet{Trujillo2020}, \citet{Arjona2025} and this work, $R_1$ provides a consistently tight relation between size and stellar mass over many orders of magnitude in mass.
-When applied to early-type galaxies, where the extent of in-situ star formation has been modified by mergers, the threshold that defines the size should be between 3 and $10~\mathrm{M}_\odot\,\mathrm{pc}^{-2}$ \citep{Chamba2022}, suggesting that in-situ star formation have happened at higher gas densities and larger redshift.
+We stress that $R_1$ is only a proxy of the physically motivated definition of size, calibrated for late-type galaxies of mass similar to that of the the Milky Way.
+On the other hand, as shown by \citet{Trujillo2020}, \citet{Arjona2025}, and this work, $R_1$ provides a consistently tight relation between size and stellar mass over many orders of magnitude in mass.
+When applied to early-type galaxies, where the extent of in situ star formation has been modified by mergers, the threshold that defines the size should be between 3 and $10~\mathrm{M}_\odot\,\mathrm{pc}^{-2}$ \citep{Chamba2022}, suggesting that in situ star formation has happened at higher gas densities and larger redshift.